oneclickvirt/oneclickvirt.github.io/docs/en/guide/incus/incus_windows.md

 ![](images/win4.jpg)

-If the installation is complete, first shut down/exit Windows (from the browser), then remove the ISO device to ensure it boots from the hard disk next time:
+If the installation is complete(Execute to blue screen, mouse stuck and can't move, wait more than 5 minutes), first shut down/exit Windows (from the browser), then remove the ISO device to ensure it boots from the hard disk next time:

 ```shell
 incus stop winvm